maha-prathamesh/Mahindra-First-Choice/README.md

 Each four-wheeler service workshop is spread over an area of 7000 sq. ft- 15000 sq. ft and two-wheeler workshop area ranges from 600 sq. ft- 1200 sqft.
 MFC Services poised to deliver world-class automobile maintenance and service solutions.<br>

 At MFC Services, customers can save up to 20 percent servicing costs as compared to authorized service centers.
-With the motto to provide right inspection, right parts and right billing, Car and Bike owners can now 'Make the Right Choice' by choosing MFC Services to solve their woes.
+With the motto to provide right inspection, right parts and right billing, Car and Bike owners can now 'Make the Right Choice' by choosing MFC Services to solve their woes.<br>

 Web Application : <br>
 [Application Link](https://mahindrafirstchoice.herokuapp.com/)